Cognitive Enrichment Advantage

 How is Space and Time Concepts done?

-- time critical to organization and planning
+- time critical to organisation and planning

-- organizing space for activity
+- organising space for activity

 - past, present, future